 Ocular Irritation Tests

-The EpiOcular EIT is an in vitro hazard assessment assay that has the ability to differentiate materials that are ocular non-irritants from materials that are not ocular irritants.
-The EIT is applicable to a broad range of organic and inorganic chemicals, and is accepted as OECD TG 492.
+The EpiOcular EIT is an in vitro hazard assessment assay that has the ability to differentiate materials that are ocular non-irritants from materials that are ocular irritants.
+The EIT is applicable to a broad range of organic and inorganic chemicals and has regulatory acceptance as OECD TG 492.

 EpiOcular Sub Draize Ultra-Mildness Test